greyhamwoohoo/azdevops-cli-build-deploy/README.md

 npm run bad:uat2
 ```

-That will run a build pipeline; wait for completion; and then run the deploy pipeline (possibly targetting an environment); and wait for completion.
+The npm commands just delegate the calls to PowerShell.

 ### Why?
-We often need adhoc deployments of our current branch to different environments on demand.
+For the use case where we need adhoc deployments of our current branch to different environments.

 ## Setup
 This is intended to run on top of PowerShell (or Posh Core) and uses the VsTeam PowerShell Module.
+A Personal Access Token is required to access the REST API.

 To set up a Least Privelege PAT: